 Let us be clear, God’s love is unconditional but most people’s affection is not.
 We will likely be treated the way we treat others.
 Therefore for our own good, it is important that we relate to those around us in an amiable, selfless and caring way.

 If we are never concerned about others, what will move them to be concerned about us?
 In Luke 6:38 Jesus says, “…the measure you use will be measured back to you.”
 Just think back at a time someone reciprocated your good deed and you will discover it was more or less the same measure as what you did for them.
 Generous people may do a little more but usually you get what you give.

 Now think back at the times you did not treat someone so well or had an argument where you spoke hurtful words to them.
 It is likely they replied with the same measure of unkind words.
 So we see that it works both ways: with the good and with the bad.
 Let us do our best to care about others unconditionally then we will have no shortage of love and support when we need it.

 We cannot be uncaring and receive love.

 To conclude, we should remember that whenever God asks us to make sacrifices it is only so that He can bless us with good.
 It is impossible to live the way we choose and yet receive all the blessings He has for us.
-Not because God puts conditions to those blessings but because of the world we live in.
-He knows what works and what doesn’t so He tells us the best way.
-Our freewill will always remain but we just have to remember that we cannot have that delicious cake and eat it too.
+Not because He puts conditions to those blessings but because of the world we live in.
+God knows what works and what doesn’t so He tells us the best way.
+Our freewill will always remain but we just have to remember, we cannot have that cake and eat it too.